Large Language Models are Powerful Electronic Health Record Encoders: Methods

 \subsection{External Validation on UK Biobank}

-External validation was performed using data from the \ac{ukb}, a large-scale prospective cohort study comprising \np{502489} UK participants recruited between 2006 and 2010, with a median follow-up of \np{13.8} years.
+External validation was performed using data from the \ac{ukb}, a large-scale prospective cohort study comprising \np{502489} UK participants recruited between 2006 and 2010, with a median follow-up of \np{13.8} years (\cref{tab:cohort_ehrshot_ukb_overview}).
 We used linked \ac{ehr} data from primary care (General Practitioner (GP)) and secondary care (Hospital Episode Statistics (HES)), providing information on diagnoses, procedures, and prescriptions.
+We aimed to closely replicate the experimental setup of the EHRSHOT benchmark by using predefined splits of training, validation, and test data (\cref{tab:ukb_prediction_tasks_overview}), defining tasks and task groups accordingly, and applying the same few-shot analysis, hyperparameter tuning scheme, and statistical evaluation.

 Initial data preprocessing, including cleaning, feature extraction, missing-value imputation, and endpoint selection, followed the methodology described in \cite{steinfeldt_medical_2025}.
-All health records were mapped to the \ac{omop} CDM using mapping tables provided by the \ac{ukb}, SNOMED International, and the OHDSI community for mapping concepts from provider and country-specific non-standard vocabularies to \ac{omop} standard vocabularies.
+All health records were mapped to the \ac{omop} CDM using mapping tables provided by the \ac{ukb}, SNOMED International, and the OHDSI community for mapping concepts from provider- and country-specific non-standard vocabularies to \ac{omop} standard vocabularies.
+Participants not having full demographic information were excluded.
 Participants lacking any recorded GP or HES events either before or after their recruitment date were excluded, resulting in a validation cohort of \np{387464} individuals.
-Diagnostic codes were mapped to Phecodes X \cite{wu_mapping_2019,wei_evaluating_2017} (derived directly from source ICD-10 or by mapping from SNOMED to ICD-10 codes and subsequently to Phecodes X) primarily for standardized endpoint definition and cohort selection.
-To avoid redundancy with source codes used as features, the Phecodes themselves were excluded during the creation of patient sequences for model input.
-Due to significant challenges in mapping and harmonizing UKB laboratory values \cite{denaxas_semi-supervised_2020}, and to ensure comparability across models and tasks, laboratory data were excluded entirely, differing from the use of binary labels in \cite{steinfeldt_medical_2025}.
+Diagnostic codes were mapped to Phecodes X \cite{wu_mapping_2019,wei_evaluating_2017} primarily for standardized endpoint definition and cohort selection.
+To avoid redundancy with medical codes used as features, the Phecodes were excluded during the creation of patient representations.
+Due to significant challenges in mapping and harmonizing UKB laboratory values \cite{denaxas_semi-supervised_2020}, and to ensure comparability across models and tasks, medical codes of laboratory values were used without numerical values \cite{steinfeldt_medical_2025}.
 The final feature set comprised conditions (SNOMED, CVX), medications (RxNorm), and procedures (SNOMED).